 Preferably, either the First or the Second Supervisor takes the role of Chair.
 Alternatively, the role of Chair may be taken by an additional member of the committee who is neither First nor Second Supervisor.
-The Chair must be a permanent staff member of TPM who is appointed as promotor by the TU Delft Board for Doctorates or associate professor (UHD-profile) who participates in at least one of the following programmes: TB, CoSEM, EPA and MOT, or a current or former Director of Studies from the Faculty of TPM.
+The Chair must be a permanent staff member of TPM who is either either full professor, an associate professor (UHD-profile) or a current or former Director of Studies from the Faculty of TPM.